MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-oath-tokens.md

 | Update a token in the tenant.
 For example, update manufacturer or module; Secret can't be updated. | Global Administrator | Authentication Policy Administrator |
 | Delete a token from the tenant’s inventory. | Global Administrator | Authentication Policy Administrator |

-End users can also self-assign and activate tokens from their [Security info](https://mysignins.microsoft.com/security-info) as part of the preview refresh.
+As part of the preview refresh, end users can also self-assign and activate tokens from their [Security info](https://mysignins.microsoft.com/security-info).
+In the preview refresh, a token can only be assigned to one user.
 The following table lists token and role requirements to assign and activate tokens.

 | Task | Token state | Role requirement |
 |------|-------------|------------------|